tjfisher19/uscots2021_presentation/README.md

 Materials for the USCOTS 2021 breakout session, "A second course in statistics: Bridging data science and statistical modeling," will be made available here.

+## Materials for Session

+* Viewing access to the slides
+* Participants are highly encouraged to download the Markdown file <a href="https://raw.githubusercontent.com/tjfisher19/uscots2021_presentation/main/uscots_assignment_starter.rmd">uscots_assignment_starter.rmd</a> and participate in the session.
+* A fully worked out (solution set) version of the assignment is available for download.

 ## Schedule of our session

 **<i>2:30-2:33</I>** - Presenter introductions

 *2:33-2:50* - **Class time!** - We will present some materials using an RMarkdown file.
 The materials are chosen to reasonably mimic a typical class.

-Participants are highly encouraged to download the Markdown file FILENAME and participate in the session.

 *2:50-3:15* - Class structure discussion.
 We will overview the history of the class including its recent increase in enrollment and the adoption of pseudo-inverted classroom design.